Hayward Joseph Young - Royal Navy JX181285 (1940-1946)

 Noon position – 51 41N 49 20W.
 Distance 168 miles.
 Av.
 Spd.
 7 Kts.
 Total Distance 930 miles.
 Bar: 28.86.
 Air 39.
 Full gale with a high dangerous sea.
 Convoy is now straggling, visibility is low due to driving rain.
 Reduced to 6.5 Kts.

 16:00- Full gale, terrific squalls, very few ships in sight.
 Convoy badly broken up, I am afraid.
 Ocean Escort and about 15 ships in sight.
 Bar: 28.78, and still falling.
 I am very troubled and wonder what the night will bring.
 No. 31 S/S British Prince signals that she has lost two boats, is unable to steer at this slow speed in this weather, and is going on faster.
-Number 52 Southern Princess (listed in station 65 on the convoy form) has fallen across the Convoy, signalling steernig gear jammed. she disappeared astern.
+Number 52 Southern Princess (listed in station 65 on the convoy form) has fallen across the Convoy, signalling steering gear jammed. she disappeared astern.
 Bar: 29.76 steady.

 19:00 – Bar: is rising a shade, but squalls are terrific.